 Pets are a source of joy in many people’s lives; they comfort us, play with us, cuddle with us, and teach us about responsibility.
 When it comes to children, however, reasons to own a pet extend beyond simple friendship.
-Research shows us the emotional and mental health benefits of pet ownership for children include everything from anxiety reduction to improved language skills.
+Research shows us the that pets reduce stress in children and may have other mental health benefits.

 Anyone with a cherished pet memory already knows how invaluable companion pets can be, but now researchers say they have evidence to prove there is a link between a child’s well-being and owning a pet.

 The findings were published in the International Journal of Environmental Research and Public Health and revealed children with pets:

 - Behave in more socially acceptable ways in groups

 - Build more productive and affectionate relationships

 - Encourage improved language skills through verbal pet commands

 - Have improved memories

 - Have higher attention spans